Nationalist groups in Tamil diaspora seek deal with Trump at UN

 Tamil diaspora groups sent delegations to Geneva during the recent United Nations Human Rights Council (UNHCR) sessions to appeal for Washington and the other major imperialist powers to re-launch international investigations of Sri Lankan government war crimes.

 The Global Tamil Forum (GTF), the National Council of Canadian Tamils (NCCT), the Tamil Youth Organization in Canada (TYOC), the Tamil Coordinating Committee (TCC) and the Transitional government of Tamil Eelam (TGTE) participated in the lobbying.
-At the same time, despite the coming to power of the far right Trump administration in Washington, these groups are deepening their alignment on the US “Pivot to Asia,” which is aimed at bullying and preparing for war with China.
+At the same time, despite the coming to power of the far right Trump administration in Washington, these groups are deepening their alignment with the US “Pivot to Asia,” which is aimed at bullying and preparing for war with China.

 They could not hide, however, that Washington has abandoned any push to investigate Sri Lankan war crimes, and impotently voiced pious wishes that Trump's election would help them.
 Last Sunday, a GTF official told media in Geneva: “In our meeting with them, America said that the Sri Lankan government may need time.
 The political changes in America could turn out to be in our favor.
-For now we cannot say anything clearly, to a certain extent, we have to wait and see.”
+For now we cannot say anything clearly.
+To a certain extent, we have to wait and see.”

 The collapse of these groups' authority among the Tamil workers and youth in North America and Europe is revealed in the poor attendance in their March 6 demonstration in Geneva.
 Despite a month-long TCC campaign, only a handful of people attended the protest, which in previous years was attended by Tamils from across Europe who came in dozens of chartered buses and trains.